fritzhuie/fritzhuie/README.md

-### Hi there, I'm a gaming industry veteran, and full stack developer.
+### Hi there, I'm an iOS and full stack web developer, and gaming industry veteran.

 I'm working on a dungeon crawler card game called Generative Adversaries, looking to collaborate on social expriences, games, and other fun projects!